General Registrar: Brandi D. Lilly

 Augusta County Electoral Board Members

 Chairman: Ruth C. Talmage

 Secretary: Faye H. Horn

-Augusta County Sample Ballots may be viewed under the Election Calendar and Schedules page.
+Augusta County Sample Ballots may be viewed under the Election Calendar and Schedules page, when available.

 Are you registered to vote?

 Select your locality, insert your full name, date of birth and last four of your social security number to verify your voter registration status, polling place and to track absentee and provisional ballot status.